Frequently asked questions

 When should I apply for a visa?

-You can apply for your visa to study in the UK up to three months before the start of your programme – as long as you have received your Certificate of Acceptance of Studies (CAS).
-We advise that you start your application as early as possible to ensure there is enough time for it to be processed before you need to arrive in the UK.
+You can apply for your Confirmation of Acceptance of Studies up to six months before the start date of your programme (or three months if already in the UK).
+You can then apply for your visa.
+Make sure to start your application early, so there is enough time for it to be processed before you need to travel to the UK.

 Have more questions?